pimarc/pms50-gns530/readme.md

 - Display screen more readable
 - Airport list: Correcting flicking bug and enhancing the view
 - Adding a declutter level

-# Bug reporting
-You can report bugs on the forum: https://forums.flightsimulator.com/t/gns530-mod/

-Before reporting a bug:
-- Read the readme file (maybe not a real bug but a normal behavior)
-- Install the latest release of the MOD
-- Remove any other MOD
-- Take some time to search for the fastest sequence that reproduces the bug
-- Re-install the MOD
-- Restart the sim
-- Reboot the computer
-- Set the weather to clear sky at midday.
-- Try with another aircraft having a different GPS if this is a flight plan issue

-When reporting:
-- All the information necessary to reproduce the bug.
-Be very precise
-- The exact flight plan (textual)
-- The version number as displayed when you start the GPS
-- The aircraft type
-- The list of installed Mods

-If I'm not able to reproduce the issue, it will be very difficult to fix.
-Messages just like "I got a froze" or "I got a CTD" without further information will not be taken into care.
-I can spend all the necessary time to help but I need real information to do that.
-Thank you for your understanding.

-# Current MSFS bugs
-- Waypoint insertion is broken since November update especially if there is an approach loaded.
-I cannot do anything here since it's in the sim's kernel.
-- U-turn bug: The airplane operates a 180° turn to come back to the last enroute waypoint if you activate an approach after the last enroute waypoint.
-I implemented a workaround in this MOD that consists of removing all enroute waypoints before activating the approach.
-- Fancy approaches.
-Sometimes the approach route is very strange.
-This is a sim's issue and I cannot do anything here.
-The GPS just displays what the sim's does.
-- Remove an approach waypoint doesn't work so I had to disable it until ASOBO fixes that.

 # Details
 ## Approach loading and activation